Reliable Generation of Privacy-preserving Synthetic Electronic Health Record Time Series via Diffusion Models: Introduction

-\item We experimentally demonstrate that \ours outperforms state-of-the-art methods for time series data generation by a big margin in terms of data utility.
-Additionally, our model requires less training effort and is more computationally efficient compared to GANs.
+\item We demonstrate that \ours outperforms state-of-the-art methods for time series data generation by a big margin in terms of data fidelity and privacy.
+Additionally, our model requires less training effort than GAN-based methods. \end{itemize}

-\item We further evaluate \ours on potential applications in healthcare and show it can generate useful synthetic samples for ML model development while protecting patient privacy. \end{itemize} Our code is available upon request, and it will be made publicly available after acceptance.